MicrosoftDocs/architecture-center/docs/antipatterns/busy-database/index.md

 - Do not relocate processing if doing so causes the database to transfer far more data over the network.
 See the [Extraneous Fetching antipattern][ExtraneousFetching].

-- The application tier that requests the data may need to scale out to handle the additional processing load.
+- If you move processing to an application tier, that tier may need to scale out to handle the additional work.

 ## How to detect the problem